 If you can't do an activity listed in your Job Plan, or can't attend an appointment that has been arranged for you, contact us as soon as possible.
 If you do so we may make another time for you to attend your activity or appointment.

-If you don't contact us beforehand, your income support payment may be suspended even if you have a good reason for not being able to attend.
+If you don't contact us beforehand when you are able to do so, your income support payment may be suspended even if you have a good reason for not being able to attend.
 Your payments may also be reduced or cancelled if you do not attend several appointments or activities without a good reason.